moneroguides/1x02-setting-up-your-own-node/script.md

 Another thing to think about when connecting to remote nodes and when hosting your own, is that your internet service providers (ISPs) will be able recognise this.
 Although this information doesn't deanonymise your address or your transaction, it may still be used in a malicious way.
 Hosting your own node for use with your wallet simply reduces the amount data floating around the net as Monero's Dandelion++ technology obfuscates the origin of transactions.

 Before you continue: be sure that you understand the risks, if any, associated with hosting your own node.
 These may be different depending on where in the world you live.

-The most private way to interact with the Monero network is using The Onion Routing (Tor) Project or Invisible Internet Project (I2P), which we'll cover during other videos in this series.
+In order to hide your use of the Monero network, the best ways of doing so are through a trustworthy virtual proxy networks (VPNs), The Onion Routing (Tor) Project or Invisible Internet Project (I2P).
+Please skip to the next video if you have any concerns; if you still want to host your own node and support the network, we will be demonstrating a method via VPN in the final video **Using Monero with enhanced privacy**.

 Best practice is not timeless.
 There are always developments in the Monero ecosystem, all of which go toward creating a better user experience for the Monero community.